 3. Start VeraCrypt.

-6. The next screen allows you to choose between creating a VeraCrypt Standard volume and a hidden VeraCrypt volume.
+6. Choose between creating a VeraCrypt Standard volume and a hidden VeraCrypt volume.

 You can mount or unmount then the encrypted volumes.
 If you choose the first option, you can to access the respective content.
 Vice versa, you make it impossible to access by unauthorized persons.

-You can use the encrypt of the system partition or the entire system drive option, only by installing VeraCrypt.
+Alternatively, you can choose to encrypt the system partition or the entire system drive option by installing VeraCrypt.
 It protects the contents of the hard disk where the operating system is installed by encrypting all the files and folders.

-By encrypting the system partition or the entire hard disk where the operating system is installed, the content of the hard disk will not be readable by third parties that do not have the personal password.
+This way, the content of the hard disk will not be readable by third parties that do not have a personal password.

 Using encryption on the system partition or disk involves activating a pre-boot authentication mechanism.